baselrabia/my-logs-analysis-project/README.md

 # my-logs-analysis-project
 Logs Analysis Project - Udacity Full Stack Web Developer nanodegree 2019

-Building an informative summary from logs by sql database queries.
+-Building an informative summary from logs by sql database queries.
-Interacting with a live database "newsdata.sql" from the command line and from the python code.
+-Interacting with a live database "newsdata.sql" from the command line and from the python code.
-This project is a part of the Udacity's Full Stack Web Developer Nanodegree.
+-This project is a part of the Udacity's Full Stack Web Developer Nanodegree.

 ## Technologies used
 1. PostgreSQL